aldweb/ha-lg-hombot/README.md

-Attention: Breaking Change in Version 1.0.0 - Please note that in this version, a deprecated function has been removed (*.yaml file) and is no longer supported.
+⚠️ **Attention: Breaking Change in Version 1.0.0 - Please note that in this version, a deprecated function has been removed (*.yaml file) and is no longer supported.**

 # LG Hombot for Home Assistant